The Clear Edge

 • Alternatives being explored (mentions competitors, researching options)

-The Monthly Client Pulse gives you that early warning system.
-Run it last Friday every month.
-90 minutes.
-Protects $40K-$80K annual retention by catching signals before they become exits.
+The Monthly Client Pulse gives you that early warning system when clients start to drift.
+Run it on the last Friday of every month for 90 minutes, and you’ll protect $40K–$80K in annual retention by catching signals long before they turn into exits.

 Run this last Friday of every month.
 90 minutes.
 Calendar-blocking mandatory.